|

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Avaavaroa Passage sea water temperatures peak in the range 27 to 28°C (81 to 82°F) on around the 29th of February and are at their coldest on about the 20th of August, in the range 22 to 24°C (72 to 75°F).
-Year round warm sea water temperatures at Avaavaroa Passage climb to their maximum in late February.
+Avaavaroa Passage sea water temperatures peak in the range 27 to 28°C (81 to 82°F) on around the 1st of March and are at their minimum on about the 21st of August, in the range 22 to 24°C (72 to 75°F).
+Year round warm sea water temperatures at Avaavaroa Passage climb to their warmest at the beginning of March.
 Even then a rash vest and board shorts should be fine for surfing at any time of year.
-Avaavaroa Passage sea water temperatures are always warm but dip to their coldest in mid to late August.
+Avaavaroa Passage sea water temperatures are always warm but dip to their minimum in mid to late August.
 You'll need a 2mm neoprene top or a shorty at dawn/dusk or if it's windy.

 Actual sea surface water temperatures close to shore at Avaavaroa Passage can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Avaavaroa Passage.
 Refer to our detailed weather forecasts for this information.